 Gardeners have odd propinquity.
 There is no collective noun for gardeners.
 Between the butterscotch earth and ceramic sky there is us and plants and insects and water and it eventually rounds back to us.
 We are the keystone of the project nature never requested.

 And yet, we gardeners are quite an interlinked bunch.

 We have celebrities.
 Legend.
 Annual events.
 Magazines.
 We move with the environmental movement and when we hear that “gardeners have reduced CO2 levels” we all pat ourselves on the back for being “part of this great something.”
 A muddy paw on the back.

 I’ve attended the Chelsea Flower Show, my husband received tickets for work.
 We spent the evening in the insufferable company of people who weren’t gardeners.
 (Who are lovely people except for this fact).
 It made me realize, gardeners are indeed a group.
 An unnamed group.
 One that has boundaries but also pokes its tendrils throughout time.

 The tranquil walks of domestic life are now unfolding to my view: and promise a rich harvest of pleasing contemplation.

-U. S. President, John Adams, an avid gardener, wrote this to his wife Abigail.
-He longed to return to the flowered aisles of his Massachusetts homestead; instead, he was cloistered in Philadelphia, forming the Nation.2
+U. S. President, John Adams, an avid gardener, wrote to his wife Abigail that he longed to return to the flowered aisles of his Massachusetts homestead.
+Instead, he was cloistered in Philadelphia, forming the Nation.

 If we’re with others, would we still feel the deep, devoted thoughtfulness of gardening?
 If one cannot feel the deep, devoted thoughtfulness of gardening, is that still gardening?